 One of the most dramatic stories of 2016 unfolded in South America, where Brazil’s left-wing president, Dilma Rousseff, was impeached midway through her second term.

-In “Rousseff Leaves But Brazil’s Problems Remain,” Christian FitzHugh argued that her successor, Michel Temer, may right the ship in the short term, but that long-term impediments to Brazil’s political health — including widespread corruption, nepotism and rising polarization — remain unresolved.
+Christian FitzHugh argues that her successor, Michel Temer, may right the ship in the short term, but that long-term impediments to Brazil’s political health — including widespread corruption, nepotism and rising polarization — remain unresolved.
+Read more